cesslab/Frechette-Data/README.md

 Guillaume Frechette's Research Data
 ** This page is a compilation of links to Guillaume Frechette's research data.
 Below is an index of the file names available for Guillaume's papers, which you can find within this page. **

-Rules and Commitment in Communication: An Experimental Analysis:
+Fréchette, Guillaume R., Alessandro Lizzeri, and Jacopo Perego (2021) Rules and Commitment in Communication: An Experimental Analysis
  *  Frechette_2022a_data (Data)

-The Determinants of Efficient Behavior in Coordination Games:
+Dal Bó, Pedro, Guillaume R. Fréchette, and Jeongbin Kim (2021) The Determinants of Efficient Behavior in Coordination Games
   * 03 - Dal_Bo_2021a_meta_data (Meta data)
   * 03 - Dal_Bo_2021a_new_data (Data from our experiment)